 Local driving laws exist, but enforcement often shows looseness.
 Defensive driving is necessary.

-Roads shared with pedestrians, cyclists, and animals.
+Roads shared with pedestrians, cyclists, and living beings.

 Roads are generally poor, with many unpaved sections and potholes.
 They are prone to flooding.